Sunflower Sprout

 Key Techniques

-- Raw consumption in salads
+- Raw consumption (primary method)

-- Blending into raw soups and smoothies
+- Blending into smoothies and fresh juices

 Classic Dishes